wekuume/wekuume-content/en/topics/practice-1-emergencies/2-account-hijacked/1-1-intro.md

 images:
 - unit.svg
 ---
-Steps to take if you suspect your online accounts are hijacked.
+- **Steps to take if you suspect your online accounts are hijacked**